 I am Rafaele Andrade (1994), born and raised in Curitiba, Brazil.
-I am driven by the passion of composing new eletroacoustic sounds with a cello.
+I am driven by the passion of composing new eletroacoustic sounds.
 I compose, produce, conduct, program, 3d print, research, play, make, design and share.

-My goal is to apply experimental music for improving a better world, including sustainability, fair music market, gender equality and cultural diversity.
-A world where technology becomes a conscious tool for our actions.
+My goal is to apply experimental music for improving a better world and its innovative audiences and practices, imagining the music industry as a model sustainable solutions, fair music market, gender equality and cultural diversity.
+A world where art becomes a conscious practice of behavior.

 SHORT CONCERT DESCRIPTION

 Rafaele Andrade [Brazil, 1994] is a musician in the field of applied experimental music.
 With a background in Conducting, Composition, Production, Cello, Programming, 3D printing and Sonology, she develops artworks merging those practices with technology, social inclusion, sustainability & fair music distribution.
 Rafaele is a member of Netherlands coding Live, Instrument inventors initiative and the creator of Knurl, an interactive and open source cello that shares control of the artistic experience with its audience.
 She is currently living in the Hague, The Netherlands.

 IFPC/ UNESCO (FRANCE)International found of promotion of culture

 Arkea Accés (CANADA)Composition Competition for string orchestra

 GUTHMAN MUSIC INSTRUMENT COMPETITION (USA)Instrument design